jjcastro/porc/README.md

 Budget-App is an **expense tracking web app** that gives you complete control over your finances, using intelligent reports and contextual predictions to help you understand the way you use your money.

+Budget-App helps you budget.
+Create budgets for different spending categories and log your expenses.
+Budget-App learns about your spending habits and gives you projections so you know how well you're doing, how much of your budget have you spent, and how much you should spend going forward to meet your goals.

 ## Features

 * A clean, intuitive, and well thought-out design.